rmoehn/gnucash_autobudget/README.rst

 enough, the README is fairly complete, though.
 Sorry!
 I'm not sure when I will continue development.
 If you want to get involved, send me a message!

+**UPDATE 2017** I've started using hledger with hledger-rewrite for my accounting and budgeting, so I won't continue working on GnuCash Autobudget.
+Sorry!
+Feel free to take over the code.

 .. contents::